han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 You build an app for the first time.
 The outcome is that it will work, and in the process you learned many things, but for sake of time you had to make tradeoffs and ship it things out.
 Now, you scratch everything up, and have to build it again.
 The second time you build it, you will already have the experience, and can fully implement the learnidgs that you had gained the first time.
+But that took too much time, you had to build the whole thing and re-do it again.
+Instead of building the whole thing, you should try design it entirely. and then redesign it.  this becomes a more cost perimissive method.

 ## Chapter 12: Writing comments